Andrew Cuomo charged with forcible touching, a misdemeanor sex crime

 Former New York Gov. Andrew Cuomo has been charged with forcible touching, a misdemeanor sex crime, according to documents filed in an Albany City Court on Thursday.

-The criminal complaint alleges that Cuomo placed his hand "under the blouse" of the victim and "onto her intimate body part."
+The criminal complaint alleges that Cuomo placed his hand “under the blouse” of the victim and “onto her intimate body part” for “purposes of degrading and gratifying his sexual desires.”
 The incident allegedly occurred on Dec.
-7, 2020 at the Governor’s Executive Mansion.
+7, 2020, at the governor’s mansion.

-Cuomo resigned in August over allegations of sexual misconduct but has denied any wrongdoing.
-A spokesperson for Cuomo did not immediately return a request for comment.
+The charge is a class A misdemeanor, which is punishable by up to a year in jail or three years probation.
+A criminal summons has been issued for Cuomo to appear in court on Nov.
+17, Albany County Sheriff Craig D. Apple Sr. said.

+Apple said that his agency went to the court Thursday with evidence for the court to “determine the most appropriate legal pathway” for the investigation into Cuomo.
+But Albany County District Attorney David Soares, whose office would prosecute the case, said he was “surprised to learn” the county sheriff’s office had filed the complaint.
+He declined further comment.

 “Cuomo is being held to account as he should be, including by being forced to answer a criminal charge,” Wang said in a statement.